-The Massachusetts Maternity Leave Act is an important employment law for employers and workers in the Commonwealth.
-The Massachusetts Commission Against Discrimination has published detailed guidelines, which are summarized below in a fact sheet format.
+The Massachusetts Maternity Leave Act (MMLA) is an important state specific employment law for employers and workers in the Commonwealth.
+The law provides for 8 weeks of unpaid job-protected leave for full time employees working in the state.

-The MMLA statute and the Federal Family Medical Leave Act (FMLA) are separate regulations with differing requirements, and rights.
-At times they overlap or work concurrently, and in other circumstances they are applied very differently.
+Massachusetts labor laws regarding maternity leave include federal regulations such as the Family Medical Leave Act (FMLA).
+The MMLA and FMLA are separate regulations with differing requirements, and rights.
 The most important differences relate to who is covered, what happens when mom misses work due to pregnancy complications, and how the length of time is determined.

 The two regulations apply to different employer groups.
 The Massachusetts act applies to employers and small businesses employing six or more employees.
 The federal regulation applies only workers in locations with fifty or more employees within a 75 mile radius of the worksite.
 The MA rule covers more women.